Thursday, July 30, 2009

 Wow, that turned out to be a longer reminiscence than I expected.
 Writing this has made me realize that I miss having different approaches to sewing, so I decided to sign up for a class (more on that in a moment).
 What I intended this blog post to focus on was last night’s panel discussion at Manhattan’s Center for Book Arts.
 Five artists discussed their work in the exhibition, Threads: Interweaving Textu[r]al Meaning, which was organized by Lois Morrison and Alex Campos.

-I’ve never had a conversation with anyone about the versatility of thread, although I did give an invited lecture on stitching as mark-making in a Sheridan College drawing class this past winter.
-If asked why I use thread and not another medium, here is what I’d talk about: its ability to bind two things together, to be camaflogued through tiny stitches, to form an image through repeated stitches (i.e., embroidery), to create an expressive line by pooling, to create unexpected knotted masses, and to fray.
-It is to me what paint is to painters.
+Thread is to me what paint is to painters.
+Hearing this panel made me think of something I wish I had addressed in an invited lecture on stitching as mark-making in a Sheridan College drawing class this past winter: there are so many reasons I use thread and not another medium, namely its ability to bind two things together, to be camouflaged through tiny stitches, to form an image through repeated stitches (i.e., embroidery), to create an expressive line by pooling, to create unexpected knotted masses, and to fray.

 The show runs until September 12, 2009 and there will be a second panel discussion (featuring Patricia Dahlman, Tanya Hartman, Yoko Inoue, Vandana Jain, Heather Johnson and China Marks).
 I can’t remember the last time I enjoyed a panel discussion this much, so I hope you will try to make it, especially since I’ll be out of town and won’t be able to see it myself.